GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: INTRODUCTION

 An ideal physical simulator for soft grippers and deformable objects must satisfy three key criteria.
 (1) \emph{Robustness}: It should accurately handle soft-soft, soft-rigid, and rigid-rigid interactions across diverse objects and dynamic conditions without introducing critical artifacts.
 (2) \emph{Efficiency}: It should be parallelized to enable large-scale dataset generation.
 (3) \emph{Accuracy}: It must provide precise physical dynamics and realistic frictional contact.
 However, existing simulators struggle with reliable contact resolution in complex geometries, such as strings, cones, or thin surfaces, often producing tunneling artifacts that distort physical interactions and deviate from real-world behavior.
 Moreover, most FEM-based soft-body simulators are prone to element inversion under large deformations, further compromising simulation accuracy.

 The recently proposed Incremental Potential Contact (IPC) method~\cite{li2020incremental} serves as a remedy, effectively addressing large-deformation and frictional contact problems for soft bodies within a variational framework, while guaranteeing intersection- and inversion-free solutions.
-Recent extensions and developments, such as \cite{abd, chen2022unified, chen2022midas, zema, huang2024advancing}, have integrated IPC and affine body dynamics (ABD) into a unified framework.
-However, these approaches either lack user-friendly interfaces for robotics, or are not optimized for large-scale, multi-environment simulations, resulting in inefficiencies in robotic applications.
+Recent extensions and developments, such as \cite{chen2022midas, zema}, have integrated IPC and Affine Body Dynamics (ABD)~\cite{abd} into a unified framework with multibody and articulated dynamics~\cite{chen2022unified}.
+However, these approaches either lack user-friendly interfaces for robotic applications, or are not optimized for large-scale, multi-environment simulations, resulting in inefficiencies in robotic applications.

 To address the aforementioned challenges, we present \textbf{GRIP}: a \textbf{G}eneral \textbf{R}obotic \textbf{I}ncremental \textbf{P}otential contact simulation dataset for universal grasping.
 Our key contributions include the following: \begin{enumerate} \item \textbf{A high-performance robust IPC-based simulator} optimized for large-scale, multi-environment dataset generation, incorporating the four core features outlined earlier.
 Our simulator achieves a 48× speedup when running 400 parallel environments compared to single-environment sequential simulations. \item \textbf{A fully automated pipeline for grasp generation, simulation, and evaluation.} The pipeline generates synthesized grasps and simulation results such as gripper and manipuland deformation and stress distribution.
 It also supports various types of grippers (parallel and dexterous, rigid and soft) and manipulands (rigid and soft) for both uni- and bi-manual grasp settings. \item \textbf{The GRIP dataset}, a large-scale and diverse grasping dataset containing \textbf{1200 objects and 100K grasp poses}, featuring both soft UMI grippers~\cite{umi_gripper} and rigid LEAP Hand grippers~\cite{shaw2023leap}. \item \textbf{Practical applications of the GRIP dataset}, showcasing its effectiveness in neural grasp generation and stress field prediction for soft manipulands. \end{enumerate}